Shopify/cli/packages/cli/README.md

 ## `shopify app init`

-Create a new Shopify app project.
+Create a new app project.

 ```
 USAGE